 What are Sanctions?

 Sanctions are restrictive measures imposed on individuals or entities in an effort to curtail their activities and to exert pressure and influence on them.
 These restrictive measures include but are not limited to financial sanctions, trade sanctions, restrictions on travel or civil aviation restrictions.
-The EU implements restrictive measures autonomously at an EU level, or as a result of binding resolutions of the Security Council of the United Nations.
+The EU implements restrictive measures autonomously at an EU level, or as a result of binding resolutions of the Security Council of the United Nations through the publication of EU Financial Sanctions Regulations.

 An overview of EU Sanctions is available here.

-Details on the UN Sanctions Committees can be found here
+Details on the UN Sanctions can be found here.

-The Central Bank of Ireland (the 'Central Bank') is listed as one of the Competent Authorities for Ireland in the Annexes to the EU Regulations, and is responsible for the administration and enforcement of financial sanctions.
+The Central Bank of Ireland (the 'Central Bank') is listed as one of the Competent Authorities for Ireland in the Annexes to the EU Financial Sanctions Regulations, and is responsible for the administration and enforcement of relevant aspects of financial sanctions in Ireland.
 Financial sanctions are primarily concerned with curtailing the movement of payments and capital.
 In accordance with EU law, Ireland adheres to the list of sanctioned individuals and entities prescribed by the EU.

 The other Irish Competent Authorities for EU Restrictive Measures are: